We’re living through particularly stressful times right now.

 Find positive stress in healthy challenges

 Dr. Puterman and I both agreed that positive stress exists, usually in the form of a challenge.
-A lot of events in our life—going to university, moving, facing down telemarketers at inconvenient times—are challenging, but we can handle them and gain a lot from our experiences.
+A lot of events in our life—going to university, moving, trying to participate in a class discussion of Ulysses when you didn’t make it past Part I—are challenging, but we can handle them and gain a lot from our experiences.